If you’re tired of taking regular photos and want a different type of challenge, then smartphone abstract photography might be just what you need.

 Download Apps to Apply Effects and Edits to Your Photos

-If there’s one factor that makes smartphone photography better than regular photography, it’s the photography apps.
 They not only let you edit your photos straight from the phone, but they also allow you to apply complex effects that may be difficult to execute on a computer.

-One of the most common techniques used in abstract photography is double exposure.
+One of the most common techniques used in abstract photography is a double exposure.
 It involves merging two images together to form one photo.

 And the best app to try this method is called Fused.
-It lets you blend either pictures or videos seamlessly to create a new artwork.
+It lets you blend either pictures or videos seamlessly to create new artwork.

 You can even customise each effect to create something truly unique.